Influentia-ai/docs/system-design/01-intro.md

 ---
-sidebar_position: 1
+description:  What it takes to build an Autonomous Customer Success Engine
 slug: /
-title: What it takes to build an Autonomous Customer Success Manager
 ---

 # Introduction

-Welcome to Influentia's technical documentation.
+Welcome to Influentia's system  design documentation.
 This guide introduces the architecture and components needed to build  an autonomous customer success system capable of providing personalized 1:1 experiences at scale.

 Influentia represents a fundamental shift in how companies approach customer success.
 Instead of forcing human teams to scale linearly with customer growth or relying on rigid, static automation flows, we're building a system that can